programming-for-data-science/in-action/README.md

 - [**Mapping Evictions in San Francisco**](/ggplot2): The _`ggplot2` In Action_ section uses the `ggplot2` package to expose the intensity and distribution of evictions in the city of San Francisco.
 - [**Visualizing Building Permits in Seattle**](/interacitve-vis): The _Interactive Visualization In Action_ section uses various interactive visualization packages to explore new building permits in Seattle since 2010.
 - [**Reporting on Life Expectancy**](/r-makrdown): The _R Markdown in Action_ section demonstrates the use of R Markdown to generate a website as a report on life expectancy data from the World Bank.
+- [**Visualizing Fatal Police Shootings**](/shiny): The _Shiny in Action_ section walk through building an interactive web application for exploring the volume of fatal police shootings in the United States (using the `shiny` package).